 Awareness of the latest standards and the status of their implementations are critical at all times during application development.
 The adoption of new features from standards are likely to have large impact on the scalability of application codes precisely because it is very likely that these features exist to target the scalability challenges on modern systems.
-Nevertheless, you should be aware that there can be very long gaps between the publication of a standard and the implementation in compilers (which is frequently also biased by who is pushing which standard and why: Intel pushes OpenMP because of their Xeon Phi line, NVIDIA who now own PGI pushes OpenACC because of their GPUs, AMD pushed OpenCL for their own GPUs to compete with CUDA).
+Nevertheless, you should be aware that there can be very long gaps between the publication of a standard and the implementation in compilers (which is frequently also biased by who is pushing which standard and why: Intel pushed OpenMP because of their Xeon Phi line, NVIDIA who own PGI pushes OpenACC because of their GPUs, AMD pushed OpenCL for their own GPUs to compete with CUDA).
 The likelihood of there being a single common (set of) standards that performs well on all architectures is not high in the immediate future.
-For typical developers that we see in E-CAM, MPI+OpenMP remains the safest bet and is likely to perform well, as long as the latest standards are used.
+For typical developers that we see in E-CAM, MPI+OpenMP remains the safest bet and is likely to perform well, as long as the latest standards are used (and you can find a suitable compiler that implements them).